holly-hacker/dnSpy.Extension.HoLLy/README.md

 ### Features
 - **Change the displayed symbol name of types, methods, properties or fields, without modifying the binary.** These modified names are saved in an xml file, meaning you can write a tool to generate them automatically.
 	- Please keep in mind that this works in a relatively hacky way, and it can't be seen as a perfect replacement for manually renaming symbols.
 See [current issues](https://github.com/HoLLy-HaCKeR/dnSpy.Extension.HoLLy/labels/area%3Asourcemap) for limitations.
+	- This can be accessed through the decompiler language dropdown in the menu bar.
 - **Inject managed (.NET) DLLs into the debugged process.** The injected DLL must have a method with signature `static int Method(string argument)`. .NET Core and Unity x64 are not yet supported.
 - **Disassemble native functions**
 - **Show control flow graphs for both managed and native functions**